5. German threads

 Lanzingen, a picturesque rural German village, is home to only 500 people.
 However, that little village was for several years the location of the command post for Nazarene efforts to evangelize the former European communist empire.

 When Hermann Gschwandtner became a Nazarene missionary in early 1990, he looked for living quarters in Frankfurt.
 Everything there was far too expensive.
 He went a few miles to the north.
 There, in the little village of Lanzingen, he found something affordable.
-It was actually bigger than what his family needed.
+It was bigger than what his family needed.
 So, one upstairs room with a large balcony could be his office.
 There were extra rooms for anticipated overnight guests connected with Hermann's work.
 Best of all, the rental price fit his budget from Global Mission!

 The story of this German thread goes back several decades.
 Converted at age thirteen, Hermann Gschwandtner felt a call to missionary service.
 After finishing his schooling, he went to work for World Literature Crusade.
 He was with that organization for fifteen years.
-This stocky curly-haired German's administrative gifts led him to become WLC's executive director for Germany and Eastern Europe.
+This stocky, curly-haired German's administrative gifts led him to become WLC's executive director for Germany and Eastern Europe.

 Rev. Gschwandtner and his family began attending Frankfurt First Church of the Nazarene.
 In 1984, the pastor left.
 During that interim period, the church board asked Hermann to fill the pulpit.
 The church warmed to Hermann's vibrant preaching and energetic leadership.